LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ## 5. O.W.L.s Format

 ### 5.1 Match Format
-- Teams play against all other teams in their division (round robin format)
-- Each match is best-of-3 games, winning two games secures victory
+- Each match is best-of-3 games, winning two games secures victory for the match.
 - Teams have up to 7 weeks to complete all their division matches (they can complete earlier)
 - Teams are responsible for scheduling and completing all matches within the timeframe

 ### 5.2 Match Scheduling
 - Team captains are responsible for scheduling their matches within the 7-week timeframe
+- All scheduling discussions must take place in the L7 Discord channel designated for such discussions.
-- Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord
+- Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord.
+- If team captains are unable to come to an agreement regarding scheduling and a deadline is approaching the match will be scheduled at the default time.
 - Teams are responsible for completing all their matches within the 7-week O.W.L.s period
 - No maximum limit on the number of matches teams can play per week
-- Teams must complete at least two matches by the end of week 3
-- Teams must complete at least four matches (cumulative total) by the end of week 5
+- Teams must complete matches according to their division format's deadlines outlined in [3.6 Season Formats](#36-season-formats)
-- Failure to meet these milestones will automatically trigger the default scheduling mechanism
+- Failure to meet these milestones will automatically trigger the default scheduling mechanism.
+  - If a team has failed to meet their deadline for matches played within a certain timeframe, Staff will schedule a match at the default time against the first opponent on their schedule that has also failed to meet their scheduling deadlines.
+If no such opponent exists, Staff will schedule a match at the default time against the opponent which has played the fewest matches.

 ### 5.2.1 Default Game Times
 - Each division has designated default game times each weekend: